 By: Eric Evans

-Entrepreneurs and early investors, including VC investors, are faced with many challenges.
+Entrepreneurs and early investors are faced with many business decisions and challenges.
 An overarching challenge is to scale a business using what is often limited debt and equity financing, prior to being cashflow positive.

-Given their limited tax technical background, they often-times rely on advisers to help them decide what US legal and tax structure to utilize.
-However, the considerations and factors required for an appropriate analysis, and in some cases a necessary detailed-modeling exercise, can be extremely nuanced.
+Given entrepreneurs’ limited tax technical background, they often-times rely on professional advisers to help them decide what US legal and tax structure to utilize.
+However, the considerations and factors required for an appropriate analysis, and in some cases a detailed-modeling exercise, can be extremely nuanced and fact-specific.

-In summary, short-sighted advice received at the outset can cost entrepreneurs and their investors a lot of after-tax cash, that for example, could have been invested in venture #2.
-Specifically, there is even an ability to “roll” sales proceeds into venture #2, #3, or more, for example, on a tax-deferred basis (similar to Section 1031 real estate property exchanges).
-Additionally, with a combined holding period of five years, entrepreneurs can realize $2.5M (or possibly exponentially more) in permanent Federal and State income tax savings under Section 1202.
+Additionally, short-sighted advice at the outset can cost entrepreneurs and their investors after-tax cash, that for example, could have been invested in venture #2 on a tax-deferred basis.
+Specifically, there is an ability to “roll” sales proceeds into subsequent ventures under Sec.
+1202, not unlike Section 1031 real estate property exchanges.

 Please reach out if you would like to learn more, I would be happy to discuss further with you or your portfolio company founder to ensure each shareholder can take advantage of an optimal tax structure.